What the technical regulations say:

 - Non-structural parts of suspension members are considered bodywork.

-- Each wheel must be tied to the body of the car by two tethers, each contained within a separate suspension member and with its own attachments at either end.
+- Each wheel must be tied to the body of the car by three tethers.
+No more than two tethers may be contained within a single suspension member and each tether must have its own attachment at either end.
 The tethers must meet specific tensile strength requirements and are designed to stop the wheels coming loose from the car in the event of an accident or suspension failure.

 - The tethers and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.